Anom2/Anomz/README.md

-# Anomz Agentic AI Coder
+# Agentic AI Coder:: Anomz

-Anomz is a local AI coding environment designed to run on WSL2 with Ubuntu 22.04, utilizing free & open-source large language models (LLMs).
+"Anomz" is a local AI coding environment designed to run on WSL2 with Ubuntu 22.04, utilizing free & open-source large language models (LLMs).

 It provides a secure and controlled setup for code generation, debugging, testing, and benchmarking, without relying on external cloud APIs.